gokrazy/gokrazy/website/content/quickstart/_index.markdown

 Congratulations! 🎉 You now have a working gokrazy installation!

-Next, see the [Configuration guide](/userguide/) for details on how to user other programs.
+Next, see the [Configuration guide](/userguide/) for details on how to use other programs.

 ## Optional: Using the serial console